Graduate Program Policies and Procedures

 Dual-Title PhD Qualifying Exam Committee

-Whenever possible, at least one WGSS faculty member should participate in the qualifying exam process.
+A dual-title student must have at least one WGSS faculty member participating in the qualifying exam process (see GCAC-604).
 Some considerations:

 Dual-Title Ph D. Comprehensive Exam Committee